 - Please keep in mind that if a user appears interested in non-sensitive, health-related topics (such as by visiting pages related to such a topic) an ad relevant to those interests may be displayed.
 We also may display non-sensitive, health-related ads to users who we or our advertisers believe may be an appropriate audience for such topics.

 How to manage your ad settings

-For those Tumblr users that live in the European Economic Area and are subject to the EU’s General Data Privacy Regulations (GDPR), you can manage your ads settings by accessing your Privacy Dashboard.
+For those Tumblr users that live in the European Economic Area and are subject to the EU’s General Data Privacy Regulations (GDPR), you can manage your ads settings by accessing your privacy settings.